AI and Mental Health Support Tools: Benefits, Risks, and Best Practices

 How AI Mental Health Tools Work

-AI mental health tools often use algorithms trained on large datasets of human behavior, language, and clinical information.
-These systems typically include components such as:
+AI mental health tools operate by using advanced algorithms trained on large datasets that include human language, behavioral patterns, and clinical insights.

 Benefits of AI Mental Health Tools